StudSec/VUCTF2025-Challenges/Blockchain/Ethereum/better-version/README.md

-Everyone can call `_authorizeUpgrade`, you should make a assembly smart contract with selfdestruct to get under the 3 size limit
+Everyone can call `_authorizeUpgrade`, should implement a custom SC with expected function